rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/1-3-setup-total.md

 specifiers `l` and `m`).

 Note that, due to the above, `S` can be described as being **downward-total**.

-TODO
-* define least/most significant in regards to relationships
-* i.e. not in regards to the number of elements in each item
-* i.e. based on presequent and subsequent

 <!-- ======================================================================= -->
 ## unique numbers of elements